Athletics-Veteran Thompson wins UK marathon trials in Kew Gardens

 The first two finishers were assured of Olympic selection if they had the qualifying time and Thompson gritted his teeth over the final stages to make sure he was inside it.

 Back in 2010 Thompson won silver over 10,000 metres at the European Athletics Championships, behind Mo Farah.
-While Farah went on to win multiple world and Olympic titles, Thompson endured a wretched run of injuries, though he did make the 2012 Olympics in the marathon, finishing 25th.
+While Farah went on to win multiple world and Olympic titles and amass a personal fortune, Thompson endured a wretched run of injuries as he slipped down the rankings, though he did make the 2012 Olympics in the marathon, finishing 25th.

+“Everything fell into place, I was in dreamland” Thompson said.
+“After 30 minutes I realised I had worked the course out and I realised you can’t keep pressing like this.

+“I just entered my own little mind palace and thought ‘this is the rhythm I need’.
+I feel like someone is going to tell me this didn’t happen.”

 Friday’s event was the first time a one-off trial race had been held for an Olympic marathon since 1980 - the London Marathon has done the job since then.